imKokoT/simple-backup-tool/README.md

 # Simple backup tool
-for making backups to your cloud by imKokoT
+for making backups to your Google Drive cloud by imKokoT